mmbman/Katagiri/1982-12-15-Blue-Cliff-Record-Case-37.md

 #### 0:00 start of recording

-*(Transcriber’s Note: This audio file has problems.
-The beginning and ending are missing, and what exists appears to be a single tape side repeated three times.
-The audio restarts at 39:00 and 1:18:31.)*
+*(Transcriber’s Note: This audio file for this talk has problems.
+The beginning and ending of the talk are missing, and what exists appears to be a single tape side repeated three times.
+The same audio repeats at 39:00 and 1:18:31.)*

-...
-That’s why there is no longer anything else – exactly no longer anything else.

 > P’an Shan imparted the words which said, “There is nothing in the triple world; where can mind be found?”
 >